OpenMS/pyopenms-docs/docs/source/ML_tutorial.rst

 Overview
 --------

-Retention time is an important parameter for identification in untargeted LC-MS screening.
-Precise retention time prediction facilitates the annotation process and is well known for proteomics.
-However, the lack of available experimental information for a long time has limited the prediction accuracy for small molecules.
-Recently introduced large databases for small-molecule retention times make possible reliable machine learning–based predictions for the whole diversity of compounds.

 Machine Learning is the field of study that gives computers the capability to learn without being explicitly programmed.
 Machine learning (ML) is well known for its powerful ability to recognize patterns and signals.
 Recently, the mass spectrometry community has embraced ML techniques for large-scale data analysis.

+Predicting accurate retention times has shown to improve identification in bottom-up proteomics.

-In this tutorial we will try to predict the retention time from Amino Acid sequence data using the Machine Learning models
+In this tutorial we will predict the retention time from amino acid sequence data using simple machine learning methods.

-At first we will be importing all the neccessary libraries that are needed in this tutorial.
+First, we import all neccessary libraries for this tutorial.

 .. code-block:: python